 This fun twist on one of the most classic cookies brings the chocolate to the forefront with a brown-sugar based cookie coated in a snappy, shiny layer of melted chocolate.

-How to Make Cookies Dipped in Chocolate
+Homemade Cookies Dipped in Chocolate Tips and Tricks

-How to Make Easy Brown Sugar Cookies
+How to Make Chocolate Dipped Cookies at Home

 The key to perfectly textured cookies is creaming your butter and sugar together to aerate the dough.
 Use a hand mixer on high to whip the softened butter and brown sugar together for 2-3 minutes, until it’s airy and smooth.